webplatform/docs/css/properties/grid-column/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
 The column numbering system is a 1-based index, with 1 being the default.
-That is, column numbering does not begin with zero.
+Column numbering does not begin with zero.
 |Import_Notes====Syntax===
 <code>'''grid-column: '''''
 &lt;integer&gt;